WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 Create a website for Liberty Wholesale Mortgage to have their clients view their application progress

 # Tools

-Visual Studio Code
+IDE: Visual Studio Code

-Copy or type in command in VSC terminal: python3 -m pip install -r requirements.txt
+For VSC terminal: python3 -m pip install -r requirements.txt

+Other programs to install:

 Babel==2.9.1